martinsson/BugsZero-Kata/README.md

 # BugsZero-Kata
 Practice Designing code for less bugs

-Take any codebase that you'e familiar with, and try to identify potential errors that a user could provoque, or another developer could introduce while extending the code.
-Imagine an alternative design that would solve or improve that problem.
-The purpose is to experiment with design alternatives, so it is optional to actually write code and you probably don't want to write tests at all - you'll get more time for experimentation that way.

-You could take a project like the Legacy Code Retreat [trivia](https://github.com/caradojo/trivia) example
+Take any codebase that you'e familiar with, and try to identify either existing bugs or bugs that could be easily introduced by other developers while they extend the code.
+Imagine an alternative design that would make that type of bug impossible or less likely.
+You'll need existing code to analyze, so take a project like the Legacy Code Retreat [trivia](https://github.com/caradojo/trivia) example.

+## Procedure
+1. Identify a weakness in the design
+2. State what the potential bug is **before explaining your solution**
+3. Explain or refactor the code to show the new design.

+The purpose is to experiment with design alternatives, so it is not necessary to refactor until perfection, and it is optional to use tests.
+The purpose of first explaining the problem in the design is to make sure that the new design is not just different but also adresses one or more specific problems.

 Examples of BugsZero design
 * [5 steps to mistake-proof software design](http://mozaicworks.com/blog/5-steps-to-mistake-proof-software-design/)